-Phase 4: Risk treatment and follow-up/update of risk management ledger on a quarterly basis — Based on the assessment, each department/business unit shall propose measure for monitoring and treatment of risk identified and determine the responsible person for the specific risk.
+Phase 4: Risk follow up treatment and tracking of risk management ledger on a quarterly basis — Based on the assessment, each department/business unit shall propose measures for monitoring and follow up treatment of risk identified and determine the responsible person for the risk.
 All these information shall be recorded in the comprehensive risk management ledger and updated on a quarterly basis to ensure that the risks are controllable.

-Phase 5: Risk reporting and monitoring — Each department/business unit shall monitor their own risk mitigating works and summarize the comprehensive risk management condition and report the same to the Risk Management Committee bi-annually, so that the committee can keep abreast of the distribution and changes of comprehensive risks on a continuous basis, evaluate the effectiveness of the risk management works and suggest measures for improvement.
-The Risk Management Committee submitted risk management report to the Board annually.
+Phase 5: Risk reporting and monitoring — Each department/business unit shall monitor their own risk mitigating works and summarize and report the comprehensive risk management condition to the Risk Management Committee bi-annually, so that the Committee can keep abreast of the distribution and changes of comprehensive risks on a continuous basis, evaluate the effectiveness of the risk management works and suggest measures for improvement.
+The Risk Management Committee submits the risk management report to the Board annually.

 The risk management procedures targeting major investment projects are as follows:

-- Investment Decision Stage: Before making investment decisions, the departments shall prepare risk assessment report for specific project based on the feasibility study and due diligence with a view to disclosing the risks of the investment project and the impact of the risk factors, and suggest preventive measures.
+- Investment Decision Stage: Before making investment decisions, the relevant departments shall prepare the risk assessment report for specific project based on the feasibility study and the due diligence report with a view to disclosing the risks of the investment project and the impact of the risk factors, and suggest preventive measures.

-- Construction Stage: The departments shall conduct risk analysis on the conditions for commencement of construction, including analysis on compliance risk relating to aspects such as land, environment and energy conservation, technical risk relating to engineering design plan, risk relating to engineering management, etc..
+- Construction Stage: The relevant departments shall conduct risk analysis on the conditions for commencement of construction, including analysis on compliance risks relating to aspects such as land, environment and energy conservation, technical risks relating to engineering design plan and risks relating to engineering management, etc..
 Construction work will be commenced after establishing feasible responsive measures and passing the compliance evaluations.